julsql/thecode/apps/website/README.md

 ## Information

 TheCode uses the secret key + the website name and hash it with sha256.\
-With the hex data générate by the hash, it converts it in a new base with the characters selected (lower alphabet, UPPER alphabet, numbers…)\
+With the hex data generate by the hash, it converts it in a new base with the characters selected (lower alphabet, UPPER alphabet, numbers…)

 ## App Structure